 I told Kris that there is no impact during elliptical training.
 Your foot never leaves the machine.
 I do not think that light sole shoes will make a difference to the weight bearing effects.
 The reason is that when it comes to “weight bearing” and the effects on bone, it is the impact that counts.
 Let me provide few examples:

 - Running downhill vs uphill is more bone loading because of the effect of gravity.

 - Jumping 8 inches off the ground is more loading than 4 inches.

 - Brisk walking is more loading than walking at a casual pace.

-As a result, depending on your balance and other abilities, I would recommend running, brisk walking or jumping as alternatives.
+As a result, depending on your balance and other abilities, I would recommend running, brisk walking, Nordic Walking, or jumping as alternatives.
 You could increase the impact by varying the exercises as described above.

 What are the best shoes for elliptical training?
 I recommend that you get regular running or cross-training shoes that are comfortable, provide adequate support and have a tread to increase your stability.
 As I mentioned above, the shoes do not need a thin sole since the weight bearing effects of the elliptical are marginal.

 You can use the elliptical but pay close attention to your form and posture.